John Rodgers (naval officer, born 1772): First command

 When Rodgers was seventeen, Captain Folger promoted him to first mate of the merchant ship Harmony.
 By the time Rodgers completed his five years of apprenticeship in 1793, Folger highly recommended him for command of Jane, a merchant ship regularly used in the European trade and owned by Baltimore merchants Samuel and John Smith.
 Rodgers served as the captain of this ship between four and five years, sailing out of Baltimore for various ports in Europe.
-His first voyage took him to the Spanish port of Cadiz in the early months of 1793, returning home with a load of salt.
+His first voyage took him to the Spanish port of Cádiz in the early months of 1793, returning home with a load of salt.
 Rodgers' next voyage sent him to Hamburg, Germany, but due to severe conditions on the North Sea, he was forced to put up in England for the winter and did not reach his destination until spring of the next year.
 In September 1795 he departed for Baltimore from Liverpool, arriving after a passage of three months.
-Logbooks of the Jane during Rodgers's command cover the period of July–August 1796 in detail, a time when France and England were still at war.
+Logbooks of the Jane during Rodgers's command cover the period of July–August 1796 in detail, a time when France and Great Britain were still at war.
 During this period, Rodgers mastered the art of ship's command.

 Rodgers and his crew were tested under severe conditions on the North Sea.
 Winds had carried the ship off course, provisions were almost exhausted, and three of his crewmen had frozen to death in one night.
 Most of the rest despaired of survival.
 When Rodgers ordered some of the crew to go aloft to secure ice-encrusted rigging, they refused.
 Outraged, Rodgers stripped off his jacket and shirt and, before going aloft, told the crew to watch what a man could do.
 While he climbed the frozen rigging bare-chested, the crew immediately rose to his aid.
 They soon secured the faltering rigging.
 Given the grim conditions, Rodgers put the matter behind him and days later, they safely reached port.